Deconstructing the role of myosin contractility in force fluctuations within focal adhesions: Methods

 where $f_s$ is the stall force when the MP ceases to move, $v_u$ is the intrinsic motor velocity without load and $v_b$ is a back velocity.

 The motion of the MPs on the actin bundle induces the retrograde motion of the actin.
 The clutches are also modelled as extensible elastic springs with spring constant $\kappa_c$.
-One end of a clutch is attached to the actin bundle while the other end is attached to an elastic substrate with stiffness $k_s$ (Fig.~\ref{fig:diagram}(b)).
+One end of a clutch is attached to the actin bundle, while the other end is attached to an elastic substrate with stiffness $k_s$ (Fig.~\ref{fig:diagram}(b)).
 Retrograde motion of the actin bundle due to myosin contractility leads to an extension $x_c^i$ in the $i$-th attached clutch.
 The substrate extension, $x_s$, is determined by an elastic force balance between the total force due to the attached clutches and the spring force due to the substrate.
 We consider $N_c$ to be the total number of available clutches, $n_c$ as the number of clutches attached at a given time, and $x_c = \frac{1}{n_c}\sum_{i=1}^{n_c}x_c^i$ as the average extension of connected clutches.
 The dynamics of the average clutch deformation $x_c$ is determined by a mechanical balance of forces in the over-damped limit,

-where the viscous force due to relative motion between motors and clutches is balanced by the total restoring forces of both motors and clutches.
+where the viscous force due to motion of clutches, designated by viscous friction coefficient $\Gamma$, is balanced by the total restoring forces of both motors and clutches.
 Note that the negative sign in the force expression for the clutches in the above equation is a matter of convention since $x_c$ takes negative values.
-Within our assumption of treating the motor-clutch sector and substrate sector as separate blocks, the deformation of the substrate can be independently calculated using the force balance $k_s x_s = - n_m \kappa_my - n_c \kappa_c x_c$.
+Within our assumption of treating the motor-clutch sector and substrate sector as separate blocks, the deformation of the substrate can be calculated independently using the force balance $k_s x_s = - n_m \kappa_my - n_c \kappa_c x_c$.
 This allows us to focus on the stability of the motor-clutch sector alone.

 The rate of mean extension of an attached MP is determined by the active motor velocity $v_m$ on the filament and the rate of average deformation of the attached clutches.
 This is given as